-Businesses serving travelers and tourists can have signs erected along Indiana highways and state roads under a program offered by INDOT.
+Businesses serving travelers and tourists can have signs erected along Indiana highways and state roads under two programs offered by INDOT.

 INDOT administers both programs through a contractor – Indiana Logo Sign Group.
 The programs differ in the businesses they serve and the roads they are utilized upon.

 Logo Signs, technically referred to as Specific Service Signs, are a type of guide sign that is used on interstates and freeways.
 Logo Signs contain an individual business name/logo and directional information displayed on a blue background.

 Logo Signs may be erected and maintained within the right-of-way of the interstate highway system to give the traveling public specific information as to motorist services available on a crossroad or near an interchange.
 Logo Signs provide eligible businesses an opportunity to let motorists know that the businesses are located at the upcoming exit by displaying an easily recognizable logo.

 Each business featured on Logo Signs must pay a monthly rental fee.
 Per the Indiana Manual on Uniform Traffic Control Devices (MUTCD) and the Indiana Administrative Code, there are certain categories of businesses that are eligible for Logo signs.
 These include:

 The Logo Sign program was established statewide in 1988.
 Today there are approximately 700 separate sign panels featuring the logos of more than 2,500 businesses throughout Indiana.

 Tourist Oriented Directional Signs (TODS) are blue highway signs to inform motorists of businesses offering camping, recreational, attractions, and tourist services.
 TODS signs are guide signs for attractions that are installed on conventional state highways in rural areas.